20 Things You Shouldn't Do Before Bed

 Eat spicy or fatty foods

 Having a large meal too close to bedtime can make falling asleep uncomfortable if you're bloated or painfully full.
 Spicy or fatty foods may be particularly risky because they're associated with acid reflux, which often rears its head when a person lies down at night.
 Ideally, you should have dinner at least two hours before going to sleep says Grandner, to give your body enough time to begin digesting it.
 If you're used to eating something right before bed, stick with sleep-promoting foods like simple carbs or a glass of milk.
-(And ask yourself if you really need it: If you're not careful, late-night snacking can lead to weight gain.)

 "Alcohol tricks you into thinking you will sleep better, because it often makes you drowsy and makes it easier to fall asleep," says Dr. Rosenberg.
 "But as your body begins to metabolize the alcohol, REM sleep, the period where our sleep is most restorative, is reduced."
 Impaired REM sleep often leads to waking up tired and unable to concentrate, he adds.
 Plus, a University of Missouri study points out that alcohol is a diuretic and may make you have to go to the bathroom through the night.
 Dr. Rosenberg's advice: For most people, it's okay to have a drink or two with dinner—but skip the nightcap or the glass of wine on the couch right before bed.

 We could go on and on about all the ways smoking is terrible for you, including disturbing your sleep.
 Many people smoke to relax, says Grandner, but nicotine is a stimulant and can make insomnia worse, especially if you light up close to your bedtime.
 Nicotine withdrawal can also cause smokers to wake up earlier than they normally would in the morning.